Josip Broz Tito: Flight from Yugoslavia

 During this time, Tito wrote articles on the duties of imprisoned communists and on trade unions.
 He was in Ljubljana when Vlado Chernozemski, an assassin for the Internal Macedonian Revolutionary Organization (IMRO) and instructor for the Croatian ultranationalist organisation Ustaše, assassinated King Alexander in Marseilles on 9 October 1934.
 In the crackdown on dissidents that followed his death, it was decided that Tito should leave Yugoslavia.
-He travelled to Vienna on a forged Czech passport, where he joined Gorkić and the rest of the Politburo of the CPY.
+He travelled to Vienna on a forged Czechoslovak passport, where he joined Gorkić and the rest of the Politburo of the CPY.
 It was decided that the Austrian government was too hostile to communism, so the Politburo travelled to Brno in Czechoslovakia, and Tito accompanied them.
 On Christmas Day 1934, a secret meeting of the Central Committee of the CPY was held in Ljubljana, and Tito was elected as a member of the Politburo for the first time.
 The Politburo decided to send him to Moscow to report on the situation in Yugoslavia, and in early February 1935, he arrived there as a full-time official of the Comintern.
-He lodged at the main Comintern residence, the Hotel Lux on Tverskaya Street, and was quickly in contact with Vladimir Ćopić, one of the leading Yugoslavs with the Comintern.
+He lodged at the main Comintern residence, the Hotel Lux on Tverskaya Street and was quickly in contact with Vladimir Ćopić, one of the leading Yugoslavs with the Comintern.
 He was soon introduced to the main personalities in the organisation.
 Tito was appointed to the secretariat of the Balkan section, responsible for Yugoslavia, Bulgaria, Romania and Greece.
 Kardelj was also in Moscow, as was the Bulgarian communist leader Georgi Dimitrov.
 Tito lectured on trade unions to foreign communists and attended a course on military tactics run by the Red Army, and occasionally attended the Bolshoi Theatre.
 He attended as one of 510 delegates to the Seventh World Congress of the Comintern in July and August 1935, where he briefly saw Joseph Stalin for the first time.
 After the congress, he toured the Soviet Union and then returned to Moscow to continue his work.
 He contacted Polka and Žarko, but soon fell in love with an Austrian woman who worked at the Hotel Lux, Johanna Koenig, known within communist ranks as Lucia Bauer.
 When she became aware of this liaison, Polka divorced Tito in April 1936.
 Tito married Bauer on 13 October of that year.